hafizsameer11/optyshop-backend/CONTACT_LENS_ADMIN_PANEL_ROUTES.md

 - Sub-subcategory name must match configuration type:
   - Spherical: name contains "spherical", "sferiche", or "sferica"
   - Astigmatism: name contains "astigmatism", "astigmatismo", "toric", or "torica"
-- At least one eye must have power
 - Base curve and diameter required when power is provided
 - For astigmatism: axis required when cylinder is provided